 You have completed configuring your product for usage based pricing.

 You can deploy and test your pay-as-you-go priced edition on Red Hat Marketplace.

 Deploy your operator to the cluster.
-Red Hat Marketplace Operator will be installed on your cluster as part of the registration.
+IBM Metrics Operator and Red Hat Marketplace Deployment Operator will be installed on your cluster as part of the registration.

-Annotate your CSV with the meter definition and Red Hat Marketplace Operator will create the meter definition when it sees that annotation in your CSV.
+Annotate your CSV with the meter definition and IBM Metrics Operator will create the meter definition when it sees that annotation in your CSV.
 A status annotation will be added to your operator on status of the meter definition creation or a corresponding error message if appropriate.
 You can find these under the keys.

 After successful creation of the meter definition, you can find it on the OpenShift cluster, under administration Administration > Custom Resource Definitions > MeterDefinition > Instances

 Create an instance of your application from the operator and verify it’s working properly.